Don’t know how to make your garden gazebo look good in your backyard? Are you running short of gazebo landscaping ideas?

 One thing I love about Japan is its koi fish ponds.
 I could spend hours sitting next to one and watching white, red, and black spotted fishes make their way around.
 I must admit that building a pond in your backyard is a hefty project that will require some time and resources from you.
 But the end results are well worth it!

 Hire a professional to build you a fish pond running alongside your garden gazebo.
-You will get to lean over the railing of your gazebo, like on the balcony, and observe and feed your fishes directly from above.
+You will get to lean over the railing of your gazebo, like on the balcony, and observe and feed your fish directly from above.

 Build A Classic Poolside